matte63/scodify/README.md

 | `SPOTIFY_ID`    | Spotify ID    |

-The *Spotify ID* is the base-62 identifier at the end of a Spotify link.
+The *Spotify ID* is the base-62 identifier that you usually can find at the end of a Spotify URL.
 It does not identify the type of resource, in order to make this program work you need it to be a **playlist** one.
-You can get that identifier from a playlist link, for example the *Spotify ID* of [this playlist]( https://open.spotify.com/playlist/3cEYpjA9oz9GiPac4AsH4n) is `3cEYpjA9oz9GiPac4AsH4n`.
+You can get that identifier from a playlist URL, for example the *Spotify ID* of [this playlist]( https://open.spotify.com/playlist/3cEYpjA9oz9GiPac4AsH4n) is `3cEYpjA9oz9GiPac4AsH4n`.

 ## Run the application